TheOtherRolesAU/TheOtherRoles/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 2.6.5**
+- Added the ability to increase the number of tasks assigned to crewmates
+- Added a role breakdown to the end screen

 **Version 2.6.4**
 - **[Lovers](#lovers):** You can now select that Lovers may have a second role (could be a Crewmate, Neutral or Impostor role)
 - **[Seer](#seer):** Fixed souls and flash sometimes not being visible (Thanks to [orangeNKeks](https://github.com/orangeNKeks))